wp-plugins/salesforce-wordpress-to-lead/readme.txt

 `

 == Changelog ==

+= 2.2 =
+* Bug: Fixed checkboxes not retaining checked state after submit
+* Bug: Only output DA JS when token has been entered
+* Wrapped all output in a div tag to allow styling of success and error messages
+* Added #anchor to action to keep form on screen after submit when not the first item in a page (may not work in older versions of IE)
+* Add per field validation filter and error output (thanks to http://HomeStretchMktg.com for sponsoring this feature)
+* Added tabs to plugin settings page
+* Moved form list to its own tab (vs the bottom of the settings screen)
+* Added syntax highlighting to defaut CSS example on new Styling tab
+* Tested and working in WordPress 3.8

 = 2.1.1 =
 * Fixes a bug that caused the organization id field to be hidden on new installs